 When it comes to the flawless aesthetic and design longevity you want from your beautifully made custom bathroom mirrors, every detail matters.

-From having your home ready to professional installation, there are a lot of aspects to the process of getting your mirror glass up on the bathroom wall that will impact the overall success, and appearance, of the project.
+From having your home ready to a professional installation.
+There are a lot of aspects to the process of getting your mirror glass up on the bathroom wall.
+That will impact the overall success, and appearance, of the project.

 These are the things you won’t read about in a sales brochure for bathroom mirrors or learn as you browse through interior design magazines or industry websites.